Your wellbeing in the air

 Here’s what you can do:

-- Drink plenty of fluids!
-Because the air in the plane is very dry.
+- Drink plenty of fluids as the air in the plane is very dry.
 We recommend you bring a bottle of water with you, in addition to the beverages on board.
 You can buy water after your hand baggage has been screened at the airport.
 You will find a free bottle of water at your seat on our long-haul flights.

 - Travel in comfortable clothing that is not too tight.
-Comfortable shoes and thicker socks will keep your feet nice and warm during the flight.
+Comfy shoes and thicker socks will keep your feet nice and warm during the flight.

-- Bring a neck support and a sleeping mask, this will ensure you sleep comfortably on the plane.
+- Bring a neck support and a sleeping mask to help you drift off on the plane.

 - Sometimes the plane will shake or make strange noises.
 This is completely normal and there is nothing to worry about.